 - Abdominal cramping

-Turning Point Recovery Center uses best practices to see our clients begin effective recovery from heroin and/or pain pills.
+Focused Recovery uses best practices to see our clients begin effective recovery from heroin and/or pain pills.
 We utilize individualized medical assessments, case management, and an innovative detox medication protocol.

 In contrast to other prescription opiates like Methadone or Suboxone, Turning Point relies on an abstinence-based treatment plan using opiate blockers like Vivitrol or naltrexone.
 This allows the client to truly end drug use and not substitute one opiate for another.
 Our nonaddictive medication also decreases cravings to let the brain acclimate to sobriety.
 Even more compelling studies show that there is a marked decrease in relapse while taking Vivitrol or naltrexone.